Paul N. Carlin

 Paul Nestor Carlin (August 25, 1931 – April 25, 2018) was an American businessman and former United States Postal Service official.
 He served as the United States Postmaster General from January 1, 1985 to January 7, 1986.

 Education

 Carlin was born in San Diego, California on August 25, 1931.
 Carlin received a bachelor's degree from the University of Wyoming in 1954, where he was an all-star track athlete.
+Carlin was an All-American runner for the Wyoming Cowboys track and field team, finishing 3rd in the 880 yards at the 1953 NCAA track and field championships.
 He served in the United States Army for two years and taught athletics at the University of Baghdad in Iraq as a Fulbright professor.